Massive Southwest Airlines disruption leaves customers stranded and call centers swamped | KRDO

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Ross Levitt, Chris Boyette and Artemis Moshtaghian contributed to this story.
+CNN’s Ross Levitt, Amanda Jackson, Rebekah Reiss, Chris Boyette and Artemis Moshtaghian contributed to this story.